 With the weather getting warmer, plants and flowers are blooming, and our thoughts turn once again to our gardens.
 Kids love nothing better than having a good dig around in the mud, so get them involved in simple garden jobs from a young age.
-From weeding, to watering, to growing and tending plants, here are 10 Great Garden Chores for Kids That They Are Sure to Enjoy, and ensure you have little helping hands in the garden this year!
+From weeding to watering and growing to tending plants, here are 10 great garden chores that the kids are sure to enjoy!

 #2.
 Watering Plants

 Buy a small watering can for your little ones and let them help water the plants on sunny days.
 You could give them their own patch or set of pots to look after so they can track the progress.
 And if you are feeling brave, you could let them loose with the hose!

 You May Also Enjoy 10 Wicked Water Games for Kids